How many solar panels do I need for heat pumps?

 • An average home would need 8 to 11 solar panels to power a whole-house heat pump.

-• But most homes aren't average, and the realistic range is anywhere from 1 to 40 panels, depending on the house and part of the country.
+• Not all homes are average: The realistic range is anywhere from 1 to 40 panels, depending on the house and its location.

 • Those numbers could also look different for partial-home heat pumps (mini splits) or with certain solar billing policies.